background

 Armour, despite being owned by a major national firm with many other plants across the country, closed operations in East Saint Louis in 1959, laying off some 1,400 employees.

-Sadly, Armour has been demolished.
+Update (April 2016): The Armour Meat Plant has been demolished.

 Click here for the video from this location.